How to be prepared and ready for MTD

 - Assess and prioritise your clients

-- Identify which of your clients are affected by MTD for VAT
+- Identify which of your clients are affected by MTD

 - Identify those clients that: